Harry Jepson: Teaching and rugby careers

-Hunslet.
-Jepson was a life-long fan of Hunslet (and Hunslet Hawks), and through Meeks he became involved with the administration of the Hunslet club, first as assistant secretary and from 1963 club secretary.
+Hunslet F.C.
+Jepson was a life-long fan of Hunslet F.C. (and Hunslet R.L.F.C.), and through Meeks he became involved with the administration of the Hunslet club, first as assistant secretary and from 1963 club secretary.
 While maintaining his teaching career, Jepson moved from Hunslet to Leeds at the request of the Leeds chairman, Jack Myersclough.

 With a perennial interest in the development of young players, Jepson was heavily involved in the formation of the Colts League and chairman of the league until 1988 including managing the Colts tour to Australia and Papua New Guinea in 1982.
 Appointed at Director of Football at Leeds in 1983 he was instrumental in bringing stars like Eric Grothe and Andrew Ettingshausen to the club.
 In later years he was made club president of Leeds Rhinos and was also chairman of the Rugby League Conference.
 In this latter role he established a cup competition for clubs in the conference premier leagues and this was subsequently named after him - the Harry Jepson Trophy.

 Jepson was an inaugural member of the Rugby Football League board of directors and was the chairman of the Rugby League Council when the decision to found the Super League was taken.